blendededge/sftp-component-oih/README.md

 Also please pay attention that the field `Password` should be empty in this case.

 You can store the Private Key in the OIH Secret Service as an API Key secret type.
 The private key should be saved in the `key` property.
-Be sure to make sure new lines are represented as `\n` in the key or the you will get this error when trying to use it: `Error: connect: Cannot parse privateKey: Unsupported key format`.
+Make sure new lines are represented as `\n` in the key or the you will get this error when trying to use it: `Error: connect: Cannot parse privateKey: Unsupported key format`.
 Leave the `headerName` empty property empty on the Secret record.

 ## Triggers